Friedrich42/murrr.space/content/posts/smartid-integration.md

         )
 ```

-Overall polling process looks like:
+Overall polling process looks like this:
 ```python
 import pyasice